i-am-ebere/logo-gen-ai/README.md

 - After this is completed `yarn install && yarn start` or `npm install && npm start`
 - As long as you are on the same network as your machine scan the QR code on the terminal with your expo app [iOS](https://apps.apple.com/us/app/expo-go/id982107779) [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US)

+### NOTE
+- Due to cost of OpenAI, there is a 2 requests per min rate limiter for the backend.